Natural toothache remedies

 Ginger finally relieved toothache:

-two comments received by Healing Teeth Naturally
+three comments received by Healing Teeth Naturally

 (1) I just wanted to let you know that in my fervent search in the wee hours to find SOMETHING to deal with the pain of this toothache (broken back tooth, no dentist on island 'til Friday) after trying Tylenol (which I never take, worked a while, then stopped), Orajel, which someone actually brought to me from some magic pocket (worked but made me sick to my stomach for some reason, then didn't really help), vodka (helps but there isn't that much vodka in the world), and salt water, peroxide, etc. that...the ginger WORKS!
 I just happened to have fresh ginger as I use it in a hot sauce I make and sell.
 And it really does the trick.
 I use the salt water first (which seems to make it hurt worse, actually, but I know it keeps things clean) then cut a tiny bit of ginger and bite - gingerly - down on it, and wa la bingo! ...
 I'm still pretty much in agony but I don't think I have to rip my jaw off now and the dentist gets here Friday!"